mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 Now we are ready to implement above use case with recommended Kafka Streams DSL.
 The code could be optimized but I would like present canonical way of using DSL without thinking about DSL internals.
+All examples are implemented using the latest Kafka Streams 1.0.0 version.

 Create two input streams for page views and events connected to "clickstream.events" and "clickstream.page_views" Kafka topics.